commerce-docs/microsite-commerce-storefront/README.md

 # Adobe Commerce Storefront documentation

 Welcome to the storefront documentation site!
-To contribute documentation to this site follow the instructions below to install the prerequisites, configure your local environment, create new pages, submit PRs .
+To contribute documentation to this site follow the instructions below to install the prerequisites, configure your local environment, create new pages, submit PRs.

 ## Prerequisites